vasekva/WEB_CRUD-C_SHARP/README.md

 <h2>Necessary steps to start a project:</h2>

+<h1>Before starting, check if all the necessary frameworks are installed!</h1>
    Pay attention!
 I recommend using ***VisualStudio*** because the EntityFrameworkCore.SqlServer extension and the 'SQLServer Object Explorer' allow you to conveniently view and delete the database